Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 <svg width="{width}" height="{height}"></svg>
 ```

 This is a very simple component that defines a width and height and then creates an SVG element with that width and height.
-Obviously nothing will display on the page as there is nothing inside of the SVG and we haven't even imported it into our `App.svelte` file.
+Currently nothing will display on the page as there is nothing inside of the SVG and we haven't imported it into our `App.svelte` file.

 Let's make it so we can pass in a width and height to our component when we create it.
 In Svelte you do this by placing `export` in front of variables within the JavaScript.
 This tells Svelte that we wish to provide values when we create an instance of the component.